 How to answer the question: How tall were the Vikings?

-As with everything to do with the Viking Age, nothing is certain, nor is it likely written in stone (both figuratively and literally).
+As with everything to do with the Viking Age, nothing is guaranteed, nor is it likely written in stone (both figuratively and literally).
 The evidence for how tall or short the Vikings may have been can only be deduced from those pieces of evidence we can find.
-Written sources on the subject are unreliable for two reasons: first, they were written by the victims of Viking raids (clerics) who often embellished certain details; second, the most detailed of the written sources were composed long after the fact, and thus have little chance of being accurate.
+Written sources on the subject are unreliable for two reasons: first, they were written by the victims of Viking raids (clerics) who often embellished specific details; second, the most detailed of the written sources were composed long after the fact, and thus have little chance of being accurate.
 Thus, archaeology stands as the only sound method for determining the average height of a Viking Age Scandinavian.

 Luckily for us, this questions has been explored by historians and archaeologists alike since the beginning of Viking studies.
 As with every issue I attempt to tackle in my blog, the answer is not straightforward.
 We must first take into account that the Viking Age is a broadly defined period that spans more than 300 years.
 Also important to note in such an investigation is the fact that geographic distinctions, variations in weather and harvest, as well as plagues, warfare, and any number of other factors can affect a population’s height in a particular location at a specific time.